addradio/mpeg-audio-streams/README.md

 ## Maven Integration

-In order to use 'mpeg-audio-stream' in your project, you need to add the following 'repository' to the 'repositories' section of your project's pom:
+In order to use `mpeg-audio-stream` in your project, you need to add the following `repository` to the `repositories` section of your project's pom:
 ```xml
     ...
     <repositories>